 - Familiarity with the HSE/TASC™ testing procedures – This material provides an overview of the responsibilities of an HSE/TASC™ teacher and program manager, and has links to the SED HSE Examiner’s Manual and Handbook, so you become familiar with the actual HSE/TASC™ test administration policy and procedures.
 Students with disabilities may also be eligible for testing accommodations.
 Please become familiar with the rules and regulations regarding testing accommodations.

 - Please Note: NYSED Commissioner’s Regulations require special documentation for persons 16, 17 and 18 years of age to be eligible to test in New York State.
 Please refer to: Application Process and Eligibility Requirements for age eligibility regulations.

 After a period of instruction your students should show readiness to sit for the HSE/TASC™ test.
 This readiness is determined by the administration of the TASC Readiness Test.
 NYSED EPE (Employment Preparation Education) funded adult preparation programs may only refer their students to the HSE/TASC™ test based upon a passing TASC readiness score determined by the NYSED.

 Non NYSED EPE funded programs can use the minimum passing score on the TASC Readiness Test.
 To earn a New York State High School Equivalency diploma, examinees must score a minimum of 500 points on each section.
 Our experience shows that the higher the score on the Readiness Test, the higher the probability of passing the test.
 Once the student has attained at least the minimum score on the Readiness Test, they can be referred to an official HSE test site.
-To find a test site in your area, click on your county.
+To find a test site in your area, visit the HSE test center webpage.